SHIDCenter/PathoNet/README.md

-# PathoNet: Deep learning assisted evaluation of Ki-67 and tumor infiltrating lymphocytes (TILs) as prognostic factors in breast cancer; A large dataset and baseline
+# PathoNet introduced as a deep neural network backend for evaluation of Ki-67 and tumor-infiltrating lymphocytes in breast cancer

-You can find arXiv version of this study [here](https://arxiv.org/abs/2010.04713).
+This repository is code release for the study published [here](https://www.nature.com/articles/s41598-021-86912-w) on Scientific Reports Journal.

 <p align="center">
   <img src="https://github.com/SHIDCenter/PathoNet/blob/master/doc/pipeline_LQ.jpg">